 - Is.
 22:22

-Now between the throne and the twenty-four elders, and surrounding the throne,3 there were four living creatures, full of eyes in front and behind.
-7 The first living creature was like a lion, the second like a calf, the third had a face like a man, and the fourth was like an eagle in flight.
-8 Each one of the four living creatures had six wings, and they were full of eyes all around and deep within; and day and night they take no rest, but are continually saying, “Holy, holy, holy, is the Lord God, the mighty Ruler over all; he who was, and is, and is to come!”
+Now between the throne and the twenty-four elders, and encircling the throne,7 there are four living creatures,8 full of eyes in front and behind.
+7 The first living creature is like a lion, the second is like a calf, the third has a face like a man, and the fourth is like an eagle in flight.
+8 Each of the four living creatures has six wings, and the creatures9 are full of eyes, all around and deep within; and day and night they take no rest, saying, “Holy, holy, holy, is the Lord God, the mighty ruler over all, who was and who is and who is to come!”

-9 Now whenever the living creatures gave glory, honor, and thanks to the One seated upon the throne, to him who lives forever and ever, 10 the twenty-four elders would fall down4 before the One seated upon the throne, and worship him who lives forever and ever; and they would throw down their victor’s wreaths before the throne, saying, 11 “Worthy are you, our Lord and our God, to receive glory, honor, and power, for you created all things: through your will they came to be, and through your will they were fashioned as they are.”
+9 Now whenever the living creatures give glory and honor and thanks to the Person seated on the throne—to him who lives forever and ever—10 the twenty-four elders immediately fall down10 before the Person seated on the throne, and they worship11 him who lives forever and ever; and they throw12 down their victor’s wreaths before the throne, saying, 11 “Worthy are you, our Lord and our God, to receive glory and honor and power; for you created all things, and through your will they came to be and were fashioned as they are.”

 - Or torches

 - Lit.
-Now in the midst of the throne and around the throne
+Now (and) in the midst of the throne and around the throne

 A Vision of Christ, the Sovereign Redeemer

-5 Then I saw a scroll in the right hand of the One who was seated upon the throne; a scroll with writing on the inside and out, and fastened with seven seals.
-2 And I saw a mighty angel, crying to all1 in a loud voice, “Who is worthy to open the scroll and to unfasten its seals?”
-3 But no one in heaven or on the earth or beneath the earth was able to open the scroll or look inside it.
+5 Then I saw a scroll in the right hand of the One seated upon the throne, a scroll with writing both inside and out, and fastened with seven seals.
+2 And I saw a strong angel crying out1 in a loud voice, “Who is worthy to open the scroll and unfasten its seals?”
+3 But no one in heaven or on earth or under the earth was able to open the scroll or look inside it.
 4 So I broke down, sobbing with grief, because no one could be found who was worthy to open the scroll or look inside it.
 5 But then one of the elders said to me, “Don’t weep!
-Look, the Lion from the tribe of Judah—the Root of David—he has conquered so as to open the scroll and unfasten its seven seals!”
+Look, the Lion from the tribe of Judah—the Root of David—has overcome so as to open the scroll and unfasten its seven seals!”

-6 Then I saw a Lamb, as though he had been slain, standing between the throne with the four living creatures and the elders;2 and he had seven horns and seven eyes, which are the seven spirits of God, sent forth into all the earth.
-7 And he came up and took the scroll out of the right hand of the One who was seated upon the throne.
-8 Now when he took the scroll, the four living creatures and the twenty-four elders fell down before the Lamb, each of them having a harp and golden bowls filled with incense (which are the prayers of the saints).
-9 And they were singing a new song, saying, “You are worthy to take the scroll, and to unfasten its seals, for you were slain, and with your blood you have purchased for God men from every tribe, tongue, people, and nation; 10 and you have made them to be a kingdom and priests for our God;3 and they will reign upon the earth.”
+6 Then I saw a Lamb—in appearance as one that had been slain—standing between the elders and the throne with the four living creatures.2 And he had seven horns and seven eyes, which are the seven spirits of God, sent out into all the earth.
+7 And he came up and took the scroll out of the right hand of the One seated on the throne.
+8 Now when he had taken the scroll, the four living creatures and the twenty-four elders fell down before the Lamb, each of them having a harp and golden bowls filled with incense, which are the prayers of the saints.
+9 And they began to sing3 a new song, saying, “Worthy are you to take the scroll and to unfasten its seals, for you were slain, and with your blood you have purchased for God people from every tribe and tongue and people and nation; 10 and you have made them to be a kingdom, and priests to our God; and they will reign upon the earth.”

-11 Then I looked, and I heard the voice4 of many angels around the throne, the living creatures, and the elders; and in number the angels were5 myriads of myriads, and thousands of thousands, 12 all of them saying with a loud voice, “Worthy is the Lamb who was slain to receive power and riches and wisdom and strength and honor and glory and praise!”
-13 And every created being in heaven, upon the earth, beneath the earth, and upon the sea—and everything that is in them—I heard, saying, “To the One who is seated upon the throne, and to the Lamb, be praise, honor, glory, and dominion, forever and ever!”
+11 Then I looked, and I heard the voice4 of many angels around the throne, and the voice of the living creatures and the elders.
+And in number the angels were5 myriads of myriads, and thousands of thousands; 12 and with a loud voice they all were saying, “Worthy is the Lamb who was slain, to receive power and riches and wisdom and strength and honor and glory and praise!”
+13 And I heard every creature that is in heaven and on the earth and under the earth and on the sea—and everything that is in them—saying, “To the One who is seated on the throne, and to the Lamb, be praise and honor and glory and dominion forever and ever!”
 14 And the four living creatures kept on saying, “Amen!”
 And the elders fell down and worshiped.

 - Or proclaiming

-- Or Then I saw in the midst the throne and of the four living creatures, and in the mist of the elders, a lamb
+- Lit.
+Then I saw in the midst of the throne and of the four living creatures, and in the midst of the elders, a lamb

 - Or sound